-It looks like a cross between a beetle, a spider, and a bee, although it doesn't have the expected number of legs.
+It looks like a cross between a beetle, a spider, and a bee.
 I generated this image using the prompt "Green beetle on a blue background, realistic photograph, high dynamic range."

 And now, here's an image that I quite liked; I made it using the prompt "Elon